ONQU will improve your development and delivery capability by using DevOps with fully defined metrics and monitoring

 “If it is not measured then it does not exist” – Metrics Mantra

-ONQU Solutions are part of the VIQU Group delivering consultancy and high value resourcing solutions to organisations working across a wide range of sectors.
+ONQU Automation and ONQU Solutions are part of ONQU Holdings Limited providing Business transformation consultancy and value-added automation support solutions to organisations working across a wide range of Private and Public Sectors.

 3 Gatsby Court